 • If a one-year license is priced at $1,000, a three-year license will be priced at $880 per year, so the three-year total cost is $2,640 -- a savings of 12%.

-Under our Standard Terms and Conditions, at the end of the license term, your software license will automatically renew for another term of one, two or three years (unless our invoice to you specifies otherwise).
-Either party (you or Frontline) may terminate this "automatic renewal" provision, for any reason or no reason, by giving the other party at least 30 days’ notice in writing, before the end of the relevant license term.
+Under our Standard Terms and Conditions, at the end of the license term, you have the option to renew your software license for another term of one, two or three years (unless our invoice to you specifies otherwise).
 If you elect to terminate a license early, you will remain responsible for payment of all fees owed for the entire license term.

 Subscription vs. "Permanent" License